ViniGodoy/jgf/readme.md

 * A xml resource loader
 * Network classes for UDP
 * A particle generator;
-* Classes for A* pathfing, both in Graphs and in tile maps;
+* Classes for A* pathfinding, both in Graphs and in tile maps;
 * Some math classes;
 * Game loop control.